 Anyway, this conditioner, I love it a lot!
 The smell is pleasant hit of sweetcorn and somewhat floral.
 It’s a little messy to use it from the recycled glass bottle I used, so I reckon it’ll be much easier to get a squeeze bottle to store the conditioner the next time.

-Please excuse my unmekaped face.
-Nevertheless, check out how my hair is loving it!
+Check out how my hair is loving it.
 Shiny and bouncy!
 And believe me, I’m not using any other additional products at all the past week.
 I’m really surprised at how well it works on me.

 All in all, I’d still use my regular shampoo once in a while, but after this little experiment, I really don’t mind continuing with the DIY shampoo and conditioner